lana-20/selenium-locators/README.md

 # Selenium Locators

-With WebDriver methids I can:
+With WebDriver methods I can:
 1. Identify an element
 2. Perform action (on the web element)

 Locators are used to identify web elements.
-The type of locators used depends on the contect, application and types of elements themselves.
+The type of locators used depends on the context, application and types of elements themselves.

 ## Types of Locators
 - Identify various elements on the web using __Locators__.